An amputation is a traumatic experience with both physical and emotional impact. We understand this, and you won’t face it alone.

 When you’re ready, we have board-certified prosthetists on-site at our Orthotics & Prosthetics + Bionics department to create your custom prosthetic device.
 The fitting process usually takes between two and six weeks, depending on your individual needs.
 The shape of your limb changes as post-surgical swelling disappears, so it frequently takes more than one attempt before you have the final fit.

-Therapy plays a critical role preparing you to use your prosthetic device safely and comfortably and be independent.
-You’ll work on strength training, range of motion, and on desensitizing your residual limb and developing good soft tissue mobility.
-Therapy also includes practicing the activities of daily living and learning home exercises.
+Therapy plays a critical role preparing you to use your prosthetic device safely and comfortably.
+You’ll work on strength training, range of motion, desensitizing your residual limb and developing good soft tissue mobility.
+Therapy also includes practicing daily living activities and learning home exercises.

 Absolutely.
 We believe your emotional recovery is as important as your physical rehabilitation.
 Losing a limb can feel a lot like losing a family member.
 It’s a deeply personal experience, and the grieving process and recovery is unique to you.